h2oai/wave/website/widgets/form/menu.md

 ## With image

 Use the `image` attribute when you want to inline an image (preferably a user avatar) with the context menu.
-This attribute is mutually exclusive with the `icon` attribute.
+This attribute is mutually exclusive with the `icon` and `label` attributes.

 ```py
 q.page['form'] = ui.form_card(